Island and state police are investigating the death of a Fall River man who reportedly fell off a ladder at a worksite in Edgartown Tuesday.

 Jose Luis Collaguazo Crespo, 32, was working at the Meshacket Commons project under construction on Meshacket Road early Tuesday morning at the time of the fall, officials said.

-The incident was reported at about 7:45 a.m., and Mr. Crespo had fallen about two stories onto the concrete basement of the unfinished building, said Edgartown police chief Christopher Dolby and the Cape and Islands District Attorney’s Office.
+The incident was reported at about 7:45 a.m., and Mr. Crespo had fallen about two stories into the concrete basement of the unfinished building, said Edgartown police chief Christopher Dolby and the Cape and Islands District Attorney’s Office.

 Firefighters worked to get him out of the basement and brought him to Martha’s Vineyard Hospital, according to fire Chief Alex Schaeffer.